top of page

 Depression

-Depression is far from being a one size fits all term.
-It can show up in very intricate and personal ways, varying greatly from person to person.
-What is certain, however, is that depression is a very real and serious concern that is not at all rare.
-Studies show that one in six people will experience depression in their lifetime and that it can occur at any stage of our lives.
+Depression is far from being a one-size-fits-all term.
+It can show up in intricate and personal ways, varying greatly from person to person.
+What is certain, however, is that depression is a real and serious concern that is not at all rare.
+Studies show that one in six people will experience depression in their lifetime and that it can occur at any stage of a person's life.

-Chances are, if you’ve made it this far, you’ve already recognized a change from your previous level of functioning.
-Depression can profoundly impact how we might feel, think and act and in turn affect our emotional and physical health and relationships.
-You may have already noticed that the symptoms have begun to affect activities of daily living including social activities, work or even basic hygiene.
+It is possible you have already recognized a change from your previous level of functioning.
+Depression can profoundly impact how we might feel, think, and act, and in turn can affect our emotional and physical health and relationships.
+You may have already noticed that the symptoms have begun to affect activities of daily living including social interactions, work, or even basic hygiene.
 The changes have been persisting for at least a couple of weeks and could range from mild to severe.
 Below are just some of the symptoms that you might be feeling:

 • Feelings of sadness, worthlessness, guilt, excessive concern, hopelessness, emptiness or despair